rekon307/RoadFighter/DEVELOPMENT.md

 # Multiplayer Road Fighter - Development Guide

+> **What is this project?**
+> This is a multiplayer remake of the classic Road Fighter racing game, designed to run on the Whop platform.
+Players pay an entry fee to join games, compete in real-time racing sessions, and winners earn money from a daily prize pool.
+Think of it as "competitive classic gaming with real money stakes."

 A comprehensive guide for developers and AI assistants to understand, develop, and maintain the Multiplayer Road Fighter game for the Whop platform.

 ## 📋 Table of Contents